cnadolny/unity-ml-on-azure/README.md

 - Creates an Azure Kubernetes Service (AKS) job to run the ML training using said Unity build, outputting to said file share
 - For parameters, see comment based help in [train-on-aks.sh](./scripts/train-on-aks.sh)

+## Running Jobs in Parallel
+The scripts found in this repo are currently configured to run only one job at a time.
+To run multiple jobs in parallel, you need to increase the node count in the AKS cluster *and* use a larger Virtual Machine with more GPUs. **IMPORTANT: Running larger GPU-based VMs can incur significantly higher charges on your account.
+Check the [GPU VM Pricing](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/linux/) page for more info.**

 ## Azure Resources & Clean-up
 At this time there is no clean-up of assets created in Azure included with these scripts.
 This section provides an outline of these Azure assets and services to facilitate manual cleanup from within the [Azure Portal](https://portal.azure.com).

 1. All the assets and services created by the script are located in two resource groups: `unityml` and `MC_unityml_ml-unity-aks_westus2`.
+You can delete both resource groups to completely remove any services & assets created by this script.
 1. The `unityml` resource group contains the storage account you have specified in the Unity editor.
 Using the Storage Explorer, you can see file share containers in this storage account.
 These contain all the Linux build files that were uploaded for training.
 Once you've received the brain files resulting from the training, you can delete these files.
 1. The `unityml` resource group also contains the Kubernetes service named `Kubernetes service`.
 AKS does not incur any extra cost in Azure since [AKS cluster management](https://azure.microsoft.com/pricing/details/kubernetes-service/) is free.
 You only pay for the virtual machines instances, storage and networking resources consumed by your Kubernetes cluster.
-1. The resource group `MC_unityml_ml-unity-aks_westus2` contains the Virtual Machine (VM) used by the container service, including its associated disk and related networking services and assets.
+1. The resource group `MC_unityml_ml-unity-aks_westus2` contains the Virtual Machine (VM) used by the container service, including its associated disk and related networking services and assets. **IMPORTANT: Make sure to stop your Virtual Machine from this resource group to limit extra charges when you're not running any training jobs**.